Smart Metering, Smarter Markets and Smart Grids

-Response to DECC’s consultation on the second version of the Smart Metering Technical Specifications (SMETS)
+Response to the DECC’s consultation on the second version of the Smart Metering Technical Specifications (SMETS)

-ELEXON has provided a response to the DECC consultation on SMETS2.
+Elexon provided a response to the DECC (now BEIS) consultation on SMETS2.
 Our answers centre on the management of metering requirements and delivering a centralised industry assurance regime, and the lessons we have learned in doing so.

 If you would like to discuss the issues raised, please contact us at [email protected]

 Elexon has provided responses to the DECC consultations on:

 - Consumer Engagement